awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-mq.md

 *Required*: Yes
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Queues](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-queues)` property of an `AWS::Lambda::EventSourceMapping` resource\.

+ `SecretsManagerKmsKeyId`   <a name="sam-function-mq-secretsmanagerkmskeyid"></a>
+The AWS Key Management Service \(AWS KMS\) key ID of a customer managed key from AWS Secrets Manager\.
+This property is required if you use a customer managed key from Secrets Manager, but your Lambda execution role doesn't include the `kms:Decrypt` permission\.
+The value of this property is a UUID\.
+For example: `1abc23d4-567f-8ab9-cde0-1fab234c5d67`\.
+*Type*: String
+*Required*: Conditional
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `SourceAccessConfigurations`   <a name="sam-function-mq-sourceaccessconfigurations"></a>
-The AWS Secrets Manager secret that stores your broker credentials\.
+The Secrets Manager secret that stores your broker credentials\.
 Specify secrets using the [SourceAccessConfigurations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-eventsourcemapping-sourceaccessconfiguration.html) data type\.
 *Type*: List
 *Required*: Yes
 *AWS CloudFormation compatibility*: This property is passed directly to the `[SourceAccessConfigurations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-sourceaccessconfigurations)` property of an `AWS::Lambda::EventSourceMapping` resource\.